 The King James version says, “19 And he said unto him, Arise, go thy way: thy faith hath made thee whole (Luke 17:19, KJV).

-All these men found healing of leprosy, but only one returned by faith and became well and whole.
+All these men found healing of leprosy, but only one returned in faith and became well and whole.

 Did you catch it?